 Size and Appearance

 On both, there is a button located on the handle of the kettle.
 This button opens the top of the kettle.
 There are lots of buttons on these machines.
-The buttons for the Cuisinart are located on the handle of the kettle, whereas the Breville has buttons that are located on the base.
-I prefer the buttons on the base.
-It seems to me that there is a greater chance of you accidentally touching the buttons that are located on the handle when removing it from the base.
+The Cuisinart controls are located on the handle, whereas the Breville has buttons situated on the base.
+I prefer the buttons on the bottom.
+It seems that there is a greater chance of you accidentally touching the buttons located on the handle when removing it from the base.

 Power.
 Performance.
 Capacity.

-If you drink hot drinks regularly the value of a kettle will be obvious to you.
-You want to be able to enjoy hot or warm beverages at any time without having to heat up water.
-Another benefit is that you can set the water temperature to the exact temp without overheating or boiling the water.
-Most people just fill up a standard tea kettle and let it boil.
-Then they wait until the beverage is cool enough to actually drink.
+If you drink hot drinks regularly, the value of a kettle will be evident to you.
+You want to be able to enjoy hot or warm beverages at any time without having to heat water.
+Another benefit is setting the water temperature to the exact temp without overheating or boiling the water.
+Most people fill up a standard tea kettle and let it boil.
+Then they wait until the beverage is cool enough actually to drink.

-Both of these machines are rated at 1500-watts.
+The respective companies rate both of these machines at 1500-watts.
 According to the presets, the Cuisinart has a temp range of 160 to 212 degrees Fahrenheit.
 The Breville ranges from 175 to 212 degrees.

 The Cuisinart cpk-17 has six presets; delicate (160°F), green (175°F), white (185°F), oolong (190°F), herbal (200°F), black (Boil – 212°F), French Press (200°F).
 The Breville bke820xl has five presets; green (175°F), white (185°F), oolong (195°F), French press (200°F), and Boiling or black tea (212°F).

 Both come with a keep warm button.
-The Cuisinart will keep your water at the desired temperature for 30 minutes whereas the Breville will keep warm for 20 minutes.
+The Cuisinart will keep your water at the desired temperature for 30 minutes, whereas the Breville will warm for 20 minutes.

-Another convenient feature that both of these kettles has is a 360° swivel.
-This is important because it prevents the cord from getting in your way.
+Another convenient feature that both of these kettles have is a 360° swivel.
+The swivel feature is vital because it prevents the cord from getting in your way.